robertZaufall/mindmanager_ai/readme.md

 ### Recraft.AI
 Image genration is very good.
 There are many pre-defined styles which can be activated as needed.
 Available Models are `RecraftV3` and `Recraft20B`.

-### MLX w/ Flux.1, SD3
+### MLX w/ Flux models
 This local image generation alternative is only available on macOS with Apple Silicon processors like M1 and higher.
-The results are above average using `Flux.1` model and under average using `SD3` mostly because the prompt is optimized for `Flux.1`.
+The results are above average using the `Flux` models.

-There is a new action defined (`image_n` eg. `image=10`) to generate a bunch of images in a row.
+Using the `image_n` action (eg. `image=10`) generates a bunch of images in a row.
 A pre-executing step can be added to optimize the prompt using a LLM call.
 If there is only one topic selected there is a different prompt used as when more topics are selected.
 Only the first level of topics together with the central topic should be selected for better results.

 When using this image generation way, the desired model and embeddings tokenizer will be downloaded automatically.
-The expected data amount to be downloaded is about 50GB using `Flux.1` and 6GB using `SD3`.
-If you are using `SD3` for the first time you have to login at **huggingface** with your token first as you have to agree to the terms of **Stability AI** and the usage of their model: `huggingface-cli login --token <xyz>`.
+The expected data amount downloaded is up to 70GB.
+If you are downloading for the first time you eventually have to login at **huggingface** with your token first as you have to agree to their terms of (model-) usage: `huggingface-cli login --token <xyz>`.
 Downloaded models are cached at `~/.cache/huggingface`.

 ## Translation systems
 ### DeepL